 Of course when caught, the Lakers gave the money back.
 I wish these same standards went for something more exciting, like a bank robbery.
 “Oh, you caught us!
 What silly fools we are.
 Keep the money, and we’ll try again next week.
 Why face a punishment in court for this?”

 Fact is, every company that looked to steal taxpayer money should have taxpayers pissed off, and should have prosecutors filing criminal charges.
 But they won’t, because it wouldn’t fit the marching orders that they and we have been fed.

 At this point, some folks may be feeling bad for that multimillion dollar company or multibillion dollar franchise for getting caught with their fingers in the taxpayer cookie jar, because economic growth or some other uninformed myth.
 At this point, they’ll even rear their anti-intellectual heads and blame colleges for being greedy, too.
 Shitty schools like…Harvard.
 So check out this Editor’s note:

 *Editors note- you may be reading this yelling “What about Harvard?” at the screen.
-So I wanted to point out three inconvenient realities to people too willfully uneducated to recognize research funds are different than foreign borrowed payroll funds to artificially prop stock price up:
+So I wanted to point out three inconvenient realities to people too willfully uneducated to recognize research funds are different than foreign borrowed payroll funds to artificially prop stock prices up:

 Harvard was not receiving SBA money, instead it was money earmarked for colleges that have students who have to stay on staffed campuses during quarantine.
 Different field.